PokemonSanFran/testing-history-2/meta/docs/story.md

 ## Speech!
 Speech!
 Speech!
 This cutscene can be played before Warehouse Rave.
 * The bottom floor of Alcatraz has all the remaining Teamrocket members.
-* Giovanni addresses the crowd, announcing that they will be stepping downfrom Teamrocket, effectively immedaitely.
+* Giovanni addresses the crowd, announcing that they will be stepping down from Teamrocket, effectively immediately.
 * Giovanni says that Ariana will be taking over as head of Teamrocket, and Giovanni is taking a leave of absence.
-* Giovanni walks behind a curtain and the Elite Four walk out from the behind a curtrain, explaining that they are joining forces with Teamrocket to finally hit Ycombinator where it hurts.
+* Giovanni walks behind a curtain and the Elite Four walk out from the behind a curtain, explaining that they are joining forces with Teamrocket to finally hit Ycombinator where it hurts.
 The crowd goes wild.
 * An earthquake breaks out, but nobody is harmed.
-* Ariana resumes their speeech, explaining that Teamrocket will be running interference campaigns against Twitter, Uber and Facebook.
+* Ariana resumes their speech, explaining that Teamrocket will be running interference campaigns against Twitter, Uber and Facebook.
     * By disrupting the companies operations (and therefore bottom line) they can begin to weaken Ycombinator where it actually matters.
 * Each Elite Four members is tasked with taking on a company, except Drasna, who will be opening a dialogue with the government in a show of good faith.

 ## One Down...
-This cutscene does not play until after "Wavehouse Rave" and "Speech Speech Speech".
+This cutscene does not play until after "Warehouse Rave" and "Speech Speech Speech".
 * Zoey chooses a corporate sponsor and completes the quest for taking down that corporate sponsor.
 * Ariana congratulates you on your hard work and is excited to keep going.
 * Another earthquake breaks out, but nobody is hurt.